-2402 people (1%) in Greater Geelong identify as being Aboriginal or Torres Strait Islander (2016 ABS Census).
-We support the right of Aboriginal and Torres Strait Islander Peoples to experience the full range of choice, opportunity and influence in their lives.
-We acknowledge that historically, government legislation and practices enforced on Aboriginal and Torres Strait Islander Peoples have contributed to many being unable to realise their full potential.
-These policies have left lasting inter-generational impacts.
-Various pieces of government legislation and policies have contributed to dispossession of land, racism, social and emotional wellbeing issues, culture loss, family fragmentation, unemployment, poor housing, low literacy and numeracy rates, alcohol and substance misuse and poverty.
+Key Population group First Nations peoples Facts and Stats - Geelong population 2402 people (1%) in Greater Geelong identify as being Aboriginal or Torres Strait Islander (2016 ABS Census).
+Why a focus on First Nations peoples?
 City of Greater Geelong Reflect Reconciliation Action Plan has been developed around four key deliverable themes including Relationships, Respect, Opportunities and Governance.
-It is based on priorities and aspirations identified through consultation with Traditional Owners, the local Aboriginal and Torres Strait Islander Community and input from the Working Group members.
-Our Reflect Reconciliation Action Plan builds on advancing a positive relationship between Aboriginal and Torres Strait Islander Peoples and non-Indigenous people, demonstrating respect and self-determination for local Aboriginal and Torres Strait Islander Peoples ensuring equality of opportunity and access in all dealings with the community.
-We aim to celebrate and promote Greater Geelong's Aboriginal heritage, culture and achievements through funded events, our dedicated First Nations Heritage Grants program, and other targeted initiatives.
-List of City of Greater Geelong resources and policies that support this objective: Reflect Reconciliation Action Plan Kilangitj Advisory Committee Aboriginal sites and venues, NAIDOC week First Nations Cultural Heritage Grant Program.
-First Nations Women In Community Life Award Contact: Aboriginal and Torres Strait Islander Senior Policy Officer, Healthy Communities 03 5272 4480
+It is based on priorities and aspirations identified through consultation with Traditional Owners, the local Aboriginal and Torres Strait Islander Community and input from the Working Group members. between Aborig demonstrating Islander People Our Reflect Reconciliation Action Plan builds on advancing a positive relationship between Aboriginal and Torres Strait Islander Peoples and non-Indigenous people, demonstrating respect and self-determination for local Aboriginal and Torres Strait Islander Peoples ensuring equality of opportunity and access in all dealings with the community.
+We aim to raise awareness of, and promote, Greater Geelong's Aboriginal heritage, culture and achievements through funded events and initiatives.
+We acknowledge that past government legislation and practices enforced on Aboriginal people (e.g. assimilation policies) have prevented many from being able to realise their full potential.
+The effects of these policies have left lasting inter- generational impacts which need to be addressed.
+Various government legislation and policies have contributed to: Dispossession of land Family fragmentation Mental health issues Social and emotional wellbeing issues Grief and loss issues Groverty Racism Unemployment Poor health outcomes Poor housing standards Below standard literacy and numeracy rates Alcohol and substance abuse/ misuse Over-representation in the juvenile and criminal justice system. (stolen from a report) Want to know more?
+List/Link to City of Greater Geelong resources and policies that support this objective: Reflect Reconciliation Action Plan Kilangitj Aboriginal Advisory Committee Aboriginal sites and venues, NAIDOC week First Nations Cultural Heritage Grant Program First Nations Woman In Community Life Award Contact: Social Equity Officer, Healthy Communities PH: 03 5272 4480

-Multicultural (Culturally and Linguistically Diverse) communities

-Countries with the highest number of people arriving to Geelong between 2011 and 2016:
+Key Population group Multicultural (Culturally and Linguistically Diverse) communities Facts and Stats - Geelong population Countries with the highest number of people arriving to Geelong between 2011 and 2016: India (+1244) China (+650) Afghanistan (+432) 26 7% of Greater Geelong adults speak a language other than English at home.
+Top 3

-- India (+1244)

-- China (+650)

-- Afghanistan (+432)

 26.7% of Greater Geelong adults speak a language other than English at home.
-Top 3 languages: 1.
-Italian
+Top 3 languages:

+- 1. Italian

-- 2. Croatian - 3.
-Mandarin
+- 2. Croatian

+- 3. Mandarin